 7.4.1 After the review meeting, the Board of CEAL/CLEAC shall follow up the comments/recommendations of the reviewers, write up a response, and finalise a brief summary setting out proposed modifications/developments (with justifications and implementation details) taking into account the external input, for submission to the Executive Committee in Arts for endorsement and then to AQAC for consideration and approval as appropriate.
 In the response, the Board of CEAL/CLEAC should provide a plan of action as far as practicable to follow up comments/recommendations which involve a longer term development and implementation.
-A copy of the report of the review meeting (and any follow-up meeting(s)), part of the review documentation with significant revisions (if any), and any other documents where deemed necessary should also be submitted.
-The AQAC's decision and comments, if any, the approved Board's response to comments/ recommendations of reviewers and the brief summary on proposed modifications/developments2 will be submitted to the Senate for its information and possible comments.
+A copy of the report of the review meeting (and any follow-up meeting(s)), part of the review documentation with significant revisions (if any), and any other documents, if any, the approved Board's response to comments/ recommendations of reviewers and the brief summary on proposed modifications/developments will be submitted to the Senate for its information and possible comments.